jayvelayo/jayvelayo.github.io/_posts/2018-01-20-Autosprinkler.markdown

 After reviewing my code, I also found some opportunities to improve my code.
 For one, I maintained to have delay_cycles.
 Despite it only being 1 second long, it still can be improved by using the existing timer to generate another interrupt.

 As a first personal project, this was an exciting process where I learned numerous design practices first hand.
-This has also assured me that this types of projects aligns with my passionin building embedded systems.
-I'm starting another project so stay tuned for more!
+This has also assured me that this types of projects aligns with my passion in building embedded systems.

 # References